 When I started to feed Nathan solids, yogurt was one of those foods that he loved.
 However, I quickly realized how expensive yogurt has become.
 I also realized that many of the yogurts have lots of artificial ingredients in them.
 I don’t have a problem with some processed foods but this got me thinking.

 In my quest to being more frugal, I’m always looking for simple ways to save our family money!
 I’m a firm believer that the little things add up to big savings.
-I even tracked my savings for a year and found 77 little ways I saved that added up to over $2500!

 As one of those little things, I had started buying the large tubs of yogurt and dividing it into containers myself.
 It is much more cost efficient than buying the individual containers but it still wasn’t cheap.
 The regular price for a quart of yogurt is now $3.
 I had heard of people making their own yogurt and decided to give it a try.
 Guess what?
 I’m hooked.

 Homemade yogurt is simple, delicious and so much cheaper!
 When I get my milk on sale, I can now much 4 quarts of homemade yogurt for under the price of $3.
 (Yes, I can easily get a gallon of milk for under $3 in the wonderful state of Indiana.)
 Plus, I know that my homemade yogurt is made of milk, sugar, vanilla and the live cultures.
 That’s it!
 No artificial ingredients in this homemade yogurt.